Kyoto is well known in Japan for being an historical and picturesque part of the country, as many travel articles you read to encourage you to visit.

 Even if adorable little monkeys aren’t your thing, then the gorgeous scenery and the panoramic view is still worth the mini-hike!

-The second biggest attraction of Arashiyama is the bamboo forest.
+The second biggest attraction in Arashiyama is the bamboo forest.
 A google search will bring up unspoiled images of gorgeous greenery and thousands of shooting stalks—unfortunately, that isn’t the reality.
 Like most tourist attractions, I personally found the bamboo forest overrun with people and I didn’t find the whole experience that interesting.
 But, as I was already in the area, I don’t regret checking it out.

 I think it is worth noting that aside from these 3 main attractions, Arashiyama is crammed with local shops, restaurants and coffee shops, that are worth checking out!